-The central newspapers 22 on June 1945 published an order of Supreme Commander I. Stalin, which read: “To commemorate the Victory over Germany in the Great Patriotic War, 24 will appoint June 1945 in Moscow on Red Square to parade the troops of the current army, Navy and Moscow garrison - Parade Victory ...
-Victory Parade to take my deputy Marshal of the Soviet Union G. Zhukov, command the parade of Marshal of the Soviet Union K. Rokossovsky.
-Supreme Commander Marshal of the Soviet Union I. Stalin.
-Moscow, 22 June 1945.
+An order of the Supreme Commander-in-Chief I. Stalin was published in the central newspapers on June 22, 1945, stating: “To mark the Victory over Germany in the Great Patriotic War, on 24 June 1945 in Moscow on Red Square, he will appoint a parade of troops of the army, the Naval fleet and the Moscow garrison - Victory Parade ...
+Victory Parade to take to my deputy Marshal of the Soviet Union G. Zhukov, to command the parade to Marshal of the Soviet Union K. Rokossovsky.
+Supreme Commander-in-Chief Marshal of the Soviet Union I. Stalin.
+Moscow, June 22, 1945. "

 Characteristically, this order was issued on the fourth anniversary of the German attack on the country.
 To prepare for the Parade, as Stalin insisted, was given one month.
 The Victory Banner was decided to carry the front passages ahead.
 By the way, the flag was brought to Moscow from Berlin along with captured German flags and standards.
 A guard of honor was appointed to accompany him and the meeting.

 Captain Samsonov, sergeants Yegorov and Kantaria were taken out of the plane, then handed over to the standard-bearer Hero of the Soviet Union, senior sergeant Shkirev.
 The assistants were Heroes of the Soviet Union, senior sergeants Parshin and Mashtakov.
 It was they who carried the Victory Banner across Red Square.